 You now know that information architecture is something that can be seen, if you know what to look for.
 But it's important to understand that information architecture is often invisible.
-For example, Figure 4-6 shows some search results from the BBC's web site.
+For example, Figure 4 -6 shows some search results from the Hewlett-Packard site.

 Figure 4-6.
-BBC's search results include three "Best Links"
+Search results include an "hp recommends" section

 What's going on here?
-We've searched for "chechnya," and the site has presented us with a couple of different things, most interestingly three results labeled as a "BBC Best Link."
-As you'd imagine, all search results were retrieved by a piece of software-a search engine-that the user never sees.
-The search engine has been configured to index and search certain parts of the site, to display certain kinds of information in each search result (i.e., page title, extract, and date), and to handle search queries in certain ways, such as removing "stop words" (e.g., "a," "the," and "of").
-All of these decisions regarding search system configuration are unknown to users, and are integral aspects of information architecture design.
+We've searched for "handheld," and the site has presented us with a couple of different things: three results listed under "hp recommends," and more results that trail off the page.
+The latter were retrieved by a piece of software-a search engine-that the user never sees.
+The search engine has been configured to index and search certain parts of the site, to display certain kinds of information in each search result (i.e., page title, extract, URL, and date), and to handle search queries in certain ways, such as removing "stop words" (e.g., "a," "the," and "of").
+All these decisions regarding search system configuration are unknown to users, and are integral aspects of information architecture design.

-What's different is that the "Best Link" results are manually created: some people at the BBC decided that "chechnya" is an important term and that some of the BBC's best content is not news stories, which normally come up at the top of most retrieval sets.
-So they applied some editorial expertise to identify three highly relevant pages and associated them with the term "chechnya," thereby ensuring that these three items are displayed when someone searches for "chechnya."
-Users might assume these search results are automatically generated, but humans are manually modifying the information architecture in the background; this is another example of invisible information architecture.
+The "hp recommends" results are arrived at manually: someone at HP decided that "handheld" is an important yet ambiguous term that, when entered into a search engine, could retrieve some questionable results (for example, the second one is "HP calculators," probably not a big seller these days).
+So they went through the arduous process of identifying some highly relevant pages and associated them with the term "handheld," thereby ensuring that these three items are displayed when someone searches for "handheld."
+Users might assume these results are automatically generated; this is another example of invisible information architecture.